-A DBA has the execute privilege on all stored commands in a database.
-The owner of a stored command has execute, grant, and revoke privileges.
+The DBA has execute privilege for all stored commands in a database.
+The owner of a particular stored command has execute, grant and revoke privileges for that stored command.
 Only the owner of stored command can drop it.

 Granting Execute Privilege